 Since smart contracts are software programs, they can also face bugs, erratic behavior in certain conditions, and design flaws.

 Smart contracts, once deployed, cannot be modified whether one has to fix a bug or add new functionality, so the only option is to deploy a new contract to replace the old one.

 But Hedera Hashgraph presents an optional mechanism to enable “binding arbitration” for smart contracts.
 No doubt that the Hedera Smart Contract would be immutable, but it can be changed if several parties designed by the smart contract developer agree.

 While deploying a smart contract on Hedera, developers can have a choice to choose the contract’s subsequent mutability.

 Another way is to deploy a contract with a list of the public key of arbitrators.
-It would allow arbitrators to edit the code of contract, add features, reverse particular transactions and fix bugs.
+It would allow arbitrators to edit the contract’s code, add features, reverse particular transactions, and fix bugs.